AP IMPACT: The world braces for retirement crisis

 In Asia, workers are facing a different retirement worry, a byproduct of their astonishing economic growth.

 Traditionally, Chinese and Koreans could expect their grown children to care for them as they aged.
 But newly prosperous young people increasingly want to live on their own.
 They also are more likely to move to distant cities to take jobs, leaving parents behind.
-Countries like China and South Korea are at an "awkward" stage, says Jackson at the Center for Strategic and International Studies: The old ways are vanishing, but new systems of caring for the aged aren't yet in place.
+Countries like China and South Korea are at an "awkward" stage, Jackson says: The old ways are vanishing, but new systems of caring for the aged aren't yet in place.

 THE END OF TRADITIONAL PENSIONS

-Governments aren't alone in cutting pensions.
-Corporations are, too.
-The traditional defined-benefit pensions they long had provided are vanishing.
-Companies don't want to bear the risks and costs of guaranteeing employees' pensions.
-They've moved instead to so-called defined-contribution plans, such as 401(k)s in the U.S., which shift responsibility for retirement savings to employees.
+Corporations, too, are cutting pension costs by eliminating traditional defined-benefit plans.
+They don't want to bear the cost of guaranteeing employees' pensions.
+They've moved instead to so-called defined-contribution plans, such as 401(k)s, in the United States.
+These plans shift responsibility for saving to employees.

-The problem with these plans is that people have proved terrible at taking advantage of and managing them.
+But people have proved terrible at taking advantage of these plans.
 They don't always enroll.
 They don't contribute enough.
 They dip into the accounts when they need money.

-Several countries are trying to force — or nudge — workers to save more for retirement.
+Several countries are trying to coax workers to save more.

-Australia went the furthest, the soonest.
-It passed a law in 1993 that makes retirement savings mandatory.
+Australia passed a law in 1993 that makes retirement savings mandatory.
 Employers must contribute the equivalent of 9.25 percent of workers' wages to 401(k)-style retirement accounts.
-(The required contributions will rise to 12 percent by 2020.)
-Australians can't withdraw money in their accounts before retirement.

 EASING THE PAIN

-Rebounding stock prices around the world and a slow rise in housing prices are helping households recover their net worth.
-In the U.S., retirement accounts — defined-contribution and defined-benefit plans combined — hit a record $12.5 trillion the first three months of 2013, according to the Urban Institute.
-They've gone higher since.
+Rebounding stock prices and a slow rise in housing prices are helping households recover their net worth.
+In the United States, retirement accounts hit a record $12.5 trillion the first three months of 2013.

-However, net worth is merely climbing toward a level considered inadequate at its peak in 2007.
-Boston College's Center for Retirement Research says the recovery in housing and stock prices still leaves 50 percent of American households at risk of being unable to maintain their standard of living in retirement.
-That's down from 53 percent in 2010 but up from 44 percent before the Great Recession hit in 2007.
+But Boston College's Center for Retirement Research says the recovery in housing and stock prices still leaves about 50 percent of American households at risk of being unable to maintain their standard of living in retirement.

 When they look into the future, retirement experts see more changes in government pensions and longer careers than many workers had expected: